 Click Here for tab for Ain’t Talking About Love by Van Halen

-Despite being one of the group’s biggest songs, after Eddie Van Halen had originally written it he didn’t consider it good enough to present to his bandmates.
-And in fact, it was written more to parody the style of the generic pop-punk song just using two chords.
-But of course, it went on to be one of their most known singles, particularly for the iconic opening riff which is a must-learn for every new guitarist.
+Despite being one of the group’s biggest songs, after writing it, Eddie Van Halen didn’t consider it good enough to present to his bandmates.
+And in fact, it was written more to parody the style of the generic pop-punk song using just two chords.
+But of course, it went on to become one of their best-known singles, particularly due to the iconic opening riff which is a must-learn for every new guitarist.

 While we might associate Van Halen with speedy guitar solos and tapping, this is one of his easier ones to play and is completely accessible to even a beginner.
 It involves picking the same note multiple times on a single string in quick succession (we call this alternate picking).
 Don’t worry if your guitar tone doesn’t sound exactly like the album either, they doubled the guitar solo up with a sitar which is how it gets that unique tonality.